A developing story about a grocery chain’s CEO and his workers is giving new meaning to the phrase “employee appreciation.”

 Employees at the Massachusetts-based Market Basket are pushing for their recently ousted CEO, Arthur T. Demoulas, to be reinstalled.
 Demoulas’ firing is the latest in a decades-long feud between members of the Demoulas family that runs Market Basket.
 Demoulas was replaced in June by a board controlled by his cousin.
 (For more background, inbound marketing leader HubSpot has an in-depth analysis of the saga on its blog.)

 Employees are showing their appreciation for Demoulas’ leadership by coming together in large numbers to protest his firing.
 Some have even quit, putting the company and its stores at risk.
 The Boston Globe reported that thousands of Market Basket workers turned out to a rally last week in support of Demoulas.
-The employees demanded the return of their beloved CEO by cheering “Ar-tie T!” and waving flags made of out of Market Basket plastic bags.
+The employees demanded the return of their beloved CEO by cheering “Ar-tie T!” and waving flags made out of Market Basket plastic bags.

 “Such an outpouring of goodwill for a millionaire CEO from hourly wage workers confounds our sense of how business in America works today.
 We’re much more accustomed to workers protesting their company’s policies,” writes Boston journalist Luke O’Neil for Slate.